jeremenichelli/jeremenichelli.github.io/_posts/2017-02-20-react-views-smooth-transitions.md

 Second problem, _solved_.

-With this additions, transitions between views became really smooth, but when the animation run for the first time after the site was loaded it lagged. **Sad face emoji**.
+With these additions, transitions between views became really smooth, but when animations run after the site was loaded they lagged. **Sad face emoji**.

-It occurred to me that a big bundle just got parsed, there was a lot of scripting going on and the browser handling lots of DOM updates because well, we use JavaScript to write HTML now, and that comes with a cost.
+My guess was that after parsing a big bundle, there was a lot of scripting going on and the browser might be handling lots of DOM updates, because well... we use JavaScript to write HTML now and that comes with a cost.

 ## Load event

-In _most_ browsers when the `load` event is triggered, all resources where fetched and parsed and the browser is done on the busy task of building the render tree.
+In most browsers when the `load` event is triggered, it means that all resources where fetched and parsed and the browser is done on the busy task of building the render tree.

-So, waiting until that happens to run the animations sounded like a nice try.
+Running animations after all of that already happened sounds reasonable.

-Adding a listener inside the view is not an option, since after the `load` event happened the callback we passed will not get called.
+We could add a listener inside the view's component but that will not work, since after the `load` event occurred its callback is ignored.
 Racing condition.

-Also, the user might access the app from different routes so it was priority to have a centralized approach on this.
+Also, the user might access the app from different routes so it's better to have a centralized approach for this.

 ### Promises, promises

-To achieve this and keep the code consistent, and before we kicked off the application render process, I exposed a global `Promise` that got resolved when the `load` event got triggered.
+To achieve this keeping the code consistent, and before we kicked off the application render process, I exposed a global `Promise` that got resolved when the `load` event was triggered.

 ```js
 let appResolve;